cathyyz/cathyyz.github.io/_projects/1_project.md

 ---
 layout: page
-title: Reflect-to-Explore
-description: Self-adaptive exploration in RL via dual-layer reflection.
+title: Self-Adaptive RL Agent for Dynamic Environments
+description: Solo research project · Python · Reinforcement learning
 img: assets/img/projects/reflect-to-explore/architecture.png
 importance: 1
 category: work
 ---

+*Solo Research Project · Python · Reinforcement Learning*

 ## Overview

-Inspired by human metacognition's **"rapid response + deep reflection"** dual-layer mechanism, I designed a framework that enables RL agents to autonomously identify learning bottlenecks and adjust strategies in dynamic environments—improving task completion rate by **32.7%** without retraining.
+Built a reinforcement learning agent that adapts to changing environments in real-time.
+Standard RL algorithms struggle when obstacles shift and targets move — they either react too slowly or waste time over-exploring.
+I designed a dual-layer reflection mechanism inspired by human cognition that solves this, improving task completion by **32.7%**.

-## Problem
+## The Problem

-Traditional RL agents often require retraining from scratch or massive additional data when environments change.
-I wanted to explore: can we borrow from human "reflect-and-adjust" cognitive patterns to help agents adapt more efficiently?

-## Core Innovation: Dual-Layer Reflection Mechanism
+Traditional RL methods like ε-greedy and DQN work well in static environments but fail when things change.
+The exploration rate either decays too fast (missing new opportunities) or stays too high (wasting steps on known areas).
+I wanted to build an agent that knows when to explore more and when to stick with what works — similar to how humans adjust their learning strategies based on feedback.

+## My Solution

+I designed a dual-layer system inspired by human cognitive regulation:

 | Layer | Trigger Condition | Function |
 | --- | --- | --- |